pyne/pyne/docs/source/usersguide/material.rst

 It is often also useful to be able to convert the current mass-weighted material to an atom fraction mapping.
 This can be easily done via the :meth:`Material.to_atom_frac` method.
-Continuing with the water example, if the number of atoms per molecule is properly set then the atom fraction return is normalized to this ammount.
+Continuing with the water example, if the number of atoms per molecule is properly set then the atom fraction return is normalized to this amount.
 Alternatively, if the atoms per molecule are set to its default state on the class, then a truly fractional number of atoms is returned.